michaeleii/comm-documentation/docs/pages/logout.md

 ## Logout Route

-To create a logout route, we will need to add the following code to our `app.js` file:
+To create a logout route, add the following code after the POST login route in our `app.js` file:

 ```js
 app.get("/logout", (req, res) => {